AllskyTeam/allsky/README.md

 			* `REMOTE_PORT`: specifies a non-default FTP port.
 			* `SSH_KEY_FILE`: path to a SSH private key.
 When `scp` is used for uploads, this identify file will be used to establish the secure connection.
 		* Sanity checking is done on many settings.
 For example, URLs in Allsky Map data must be reachable from the Internet, and crop areas must fit within the image.
-		* The Wiki now consists primarily of files in the `~/allsky/documentation` directory, which means you can access all the documentation by going to `http://allsky/documentation`.
+		* The Wiki now points to files in the GitHub `documentation` directory.
+A copy of that directory is also on the Pi in `~/allsky/documentation` so you can access the documentation via the Documentation link in the WebUI.
 		* The delay between RPi images has been shortened.
 		* Several variables in the `config/config.sh` file were removed and others renamed - see the WebUI section below.
 		* Several additional troubleshooting files are written to ~/allsky/tmp.
 		* AUTO_STRETCH now works.
+		* Images can now be uploaded using the full `image-YYYYMMDDHHMMSS.jpg` name instead of the shorter `image.jpg` name.
+See the `IMG_UPLOAD_ORIGINAL_NAME` Allsky setting in the documentation.
 		* Many minor enhancements and bug fixes were made.

 	* WebUI:
 		* The WebUI is now installed in `~/allsky/html`as part of the Allsky installation.
-The [allsky-portal](https://github.com/thomasjacquin/allsky-portal) repository will be removed.
+The [allsky-portal](https://github.com/thomasjacquin/allsky-portal) repository will be removed as it is outdated and no longer needed.
 		* New links on the left side:
 			* **Overlay Editor** allows you to drag and drop what text and images you want overlayed on the images.
 This is a **significant** improvement over the old mechanism and lets you vary the font size, color, rotation, etc. for everything you add.
 You can use variables in the text which get replaced at run-time, e.g., the time.
 			* **Module Editor** allows you to specify what actions should take place after an image has been saved, for example, add an overlay or count the number of stars.
 Users can add (and hopefully share) their own modules.
+			* **Allsky Documentation** accesses the documentation on your Pi.
 		* Minimum, maximum, and default values are now correct for all camera models.
 		* Fields with missing data are shown in red with a message saying the data is missing.
-For example, **latitude** is a required field.
+For example, **Latitude** is a required field.
 		* New settings on the **Allsky Settings** page:
 			* **Camera Type** is either ZWO or RPi.
 This replaces the `CAMERA` variable in the `config/config.sh` file.
 			* **Max Auto-Exposure** for day and night.
 When using auto-exposure, exposure times will not exceed this value.